ANANDHMI/VaadinWebCam/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+!IMPORTANT
+Add jar file with project
+Download file from vaadin directory component - https://vaadin.com/directory/component/vcamera extract the file and the vcamera-2.0.6.jar file inside intellij In project folder open settings module and add dependencies then select the jar file into the project and rerun maven

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,